-Three Year History
+Three-Year History

-Nevada Copper owns 100% of the Pumpkin Hollow Project located in Nevada, United States.
-The Pumpkin Hollow Project is a large advanced-stage copper property with Mineral Reserves and Mineral Resources including copper, gold, silver, as well as an iron magnetite resource.
-As described below, the Project consists of the underground project (the "Underground Project"), which is now in the production ramp-up stage, and an open pit development project (the "Open Pit Project"), which is currently in the PFS stage (see "Mineral Properties").
+Nevada Copper owns 100% of the Project.
+The Project is a large advanced-stage copper property with Mineral Reserves and Mineral Resources including copper, gold, silver, as well as an iron magnetite resource.
+As described below, the Project consists of the underground mine (the "Underground Mine"), which is now in the production stage and undergoing a re-start of operations, and an open pit development project (the "Open Pit Project"), which at the pre-feasibility stage status (see "Mineral Properties").
 The Company also controls Federal unpatented mining claims in the area surrounding the Project some of which are contiguous to NCI-controlled private lands and leased patented claims, and some of which are non-contiguous (see "Description of Business - General Description - Mineral Rights & Land Holdings").

-The Company's activities during 2018, 2019, and 2020, as well as certain activities from early 2021, have included:
+The Company's activities during 2020, 2021, and 2022, as well as certain activities from early 2023, have included: